 Basmati is preferred for its fluffy texture, but you can use other long-grain rice types or parboiled rice.
 Adjust cooking times accordingly.

 Yes, use gluten-free pasta instead of vermicelli.
-Try to get the thinnest you can find and then break into pieces.
+Try to get the thinnest you can find and then break it into pieces.

 More International Vegan Recipes

 Got a minute?
 I'd love for you to dive into the comments and rate this Arabic Rice With Vermicelli.
-Your feedback is invaluable—did you love it?
+Your feedback is invaluable-did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
-Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.

-Arabic Rice With Vermicelli
+Arabic Rice with Vermicelli

 Ingredients

-- 1 cup basmati rice rinsed and drained
+- 1 cup basmati rice rinsed and drained - sub with any long grain rice

-- ½ cup vermicelli noodles broken into small pieces
+- ½ cup vermicelli

 - 2-3 tablespoons vegan butter substitute with olive oil